 As a College of Education student, I can say that I truly have some of the best instructors and such an amazing support system from all of the faculty and staff here.
-The College of Education offers so many resources for their students.
+The College of Education offers so many resources for its students.
 It amazes me every day to see how the faculty and staff go out of their way to help students be successful.

 Having such a supportive and caring team of people behind you in this journey of education is so important.
-Without all the support, not only for me but every education student, there would not be the passion and drive that these future educators have.
-The College of Education does everything within their power to send out the best and brightest teachers to help change and better not only their future students, but also their schools and state education systems as well.
+Without all the support, not only for me but for every education student, there would not be the passion and drive that these future educators have.
+The College of Education does everything within their power to send out the best and brightest teachers to help change and better not only their future students but also their schools and state education systems as well.

 As I go forward in my journey of becoming an educator, I am so excited to see what the future holds for me here at GCU!
 I know that I could not have been placed in a better environment to have a successful education.
 With a passion for learning and an eagerness to begin the process of being knowledgeable, all I can see are bright lights ahead.

-It has truly been a blessing to have been accepted to not only an amazing university, but an outstanding education program as well.
+It has truly been a blessing to have been accepted to not only an amazing university but an outstanding education program as well.